An autopsy (also known as a post-mortem) is a detailed medical examination of the body conducted by a forensic pathologist.

 Family members or other persons with sufficient interest can write to the coroner to request a copy of the autopsy report.

 It can be upsetting to read an autopsy report, as it contains graphic descriptions and technical medical terminology.
-You may wish to ask your doctor go through it with you.
+You may wish to ask your doctor or another health professional to go through it with you.

 Tissue and organ donation